 Note, though, that there is some debate on the spelling of the possessive form of "y'all."
 Some will spell it "y'all's" whereas others will spell it "y'alls."
 Because there does not seem to be an official answer, it is a matter of personal preference.

-But Is It Acceptable?
+Is It Really Acceptable?